History, Art, and Culture in the Store of the Seafaring People

 The "Old" Genoa of Luzzati in the Shop

-Emanuele Luzzati, the renowned Genoese artist, created a series of drawings between 1945 and 1950 dedicated to the “old” Genoa.
-Through these works, he depicted the atmosphere of the city, capturing the essence of its historical and cultural heritage, highlighting its charm and identity.
-Among the subjects portrayed is the Lucarda sign, a symbol of a tradition that has always lived in the imagination of the Genoese.
-To celebrate and spread this important artistic heritage, a collaboration was formed between Lucarda, Casa Luzzati, and the Lele Luzzati Foundation.
-This project merges art and culture, while also emphasizing the fundamental role of Historic Shops in preserving and transmitting the city’s memory.
-Inside the shop, seven reproductions of this fascinating series will be permanently displayed.
-This is a unique opportunity for visitors to immerse themselves in Luzzati’s artistic heritage and rediscover Genoa through his perspective, within the walls of a building that continues to tell the story of the city today.
+Between 1945 and 1950, renowned Genoese artist Emanuele Luzzati created a series of drawings dedicated to "old" Genoa.
+Through these works, he depicted the city's views and atmospheres, capturing the essence of its historical and cultural heritage and conveying its charm and identity.
+Among the subjects depicted, the Lucarda sign stands out, symbolizing a tradition that has always lived on in the imagination of the Genoese.
+To celebrate and promote this important artistic heritage, a collaboration was born between Lucarda, Casa Luzzati, and the Lele Luzzati Foundation.
+This project unites art and culture, while also highlighting the fundamental role of the Botteghe Storiche (Historical Workshops) in preserving and transmitting the city's memory.
+Seven reproductions from this fascinating series will be permanently exhibited within the Bottega.
+This is a unique opportunity for visitors to immerse themselves in Luzzati's artistic legacy and rediscover Genoa through his eyes, within the walls of a building that still tells the story of the city today.

 The Lucarda Magazine